What is Porosity and How Does it Relate to Water Damage in Northampton?

 These mid-level materials can absorb moisture at a slower pace than objects with higher permeance like carpets and drywall.
 Semi-porous surfaces, like wood, OSB board, and bricks, take longer to absorb direct water exposure.
-Likewise, it can take longer to pull the moisture back out of these materials against more successful water removal approaches common with high porosity structural components.
+Likewise, pulling the moisture back out of these materials can take longer against more successful water removal approaches common with high porosity structural components.

 Multiple levels of permeance and porosity indicate more significant challenges in drying when absorption occurs.
 Our SERVPRO of Hampshire County team is ready to overcome these obstacles with extractors, air movers, and specialty drying equipment that can reduce vapor barriers and make drying more efficient.
 Give us a call whenever you need us at (413) 324-1300.